| |

 Just then, an Official hippopotamus

-'Are you an Official Entrant?' he asked Sebastian.
+in a white coat come up.'Are you an Official Entrant?' he asked Sebastian.

 'What if I am?' said Sebastian.